GanbaruTobi/blog/content/python_f_strings_exec.md

 HTTPServer(('localhost', 8888), Handler).serve_forever()
 ```

-The difference is that the attack actually controls the string that is going to be formatted.
+The difference is that the attacker actually controls the string that is going to be formatted.
 So this line:

 ```python